 Learn about Saint Louis University's resignation and offboarding process.

-- Hourly employees must provide a minimum of (10) ten working days or (2) weeks' notice prior to the last day on the job in order to be considered to have resigned with proper notice.
+- Hourly employees must provide a minimum of ten working days or two weeks notice prior to the last day on the job in order to be considered to have resigned with proper notice.

-- Exempt (salaried) employees are required to give (20) twenty working days notice or
+- Exempt (salaried) employees are required to give 20 working days notice or four weeks

 2. An employee's last day is required to be a regularly scheduled work shift.
 Accrued

-4. University keys, I.D. card, parking permit, uniforms, pagers, laptop computers, or other university property are required to be turned in.
+4. University keys, I.D. card, parking permit, uniforms, pagers, laptop computers, or other university property are required to be turned in by your last day of work.
+Additionally, departing employees must share logins and passwords for University social media accounts, website content management system access and any other important systems to which they have access prior to leaving employment.

 5. Any remaining debt due to the University will be deducted from the employee's final paycheck.